 Parliamentary Library Internship

-The Parliamentary Library is launching an internship in 2014 as part of a new initiative to engage with future library professionals and foster relationships between the Parliamentary Library and Australian tertiary institutions.
+The Parliamentary Library is continuing its internship program in 2016 to engage with future library professionals and foster relationships between the Parliamentary Library and Australian tertiary institutions.

 The successful interns will receive: